filecoin-project/boost-docs/http-retrieval/README.md

 ### Making HTTP Retrieval Discoverable

-To enable public discovery of the Boost HTTP server, SPs should set the domain root in boostd's `config.toml`: Under the `[DealMaking]` section, set `HTTPRetrievalMultiaddr` to the public domain root in multi-address format.
+To enable public discovery of the Boost HTTP server, SPs should set the domain root in boostd's `config.toml`.
+Under the `[DealMaking]` section, set `HTTPRetrievalMultiaddr` to the public domain root in multi-address format.

 Example `config.toml` section: